'All we have left is to hope and pray': Travellers stranded in airport by coronavirus

 “Please be rest assured that AirAsia is taking good care of their welfare and providing them sufficient meals during this difficult period,” she said.

-An AirAsia spokesperson said the safely and well being of guests and staff was its priority, but recommended any stranded travelers contact their embassies as the matter was “outside the airline’s control”.
+An AirAsia spokesperson said the safety and well being of guests and staff was its priority, but recommended any stranded travelers contact their embassies as the matter was “outside the airline’s control”.

 “AirAsia remains fully compliant with all travel bans and restrictions in place resulting from the COVID-19 outbreak.
 We continue to do everything possible to assist every guest affected by disruption during this unprecedented situation,” the spokesperson said in an emailed statement.